giovi321/NLD-booster-DJI/RC2_and_RC.md

 # Intro
 My approach to installing the NLD booster board on a DJI RC2.
 Should work almost the same on the DJI RC.

-NOTE: i am not going to explain how to disassemble the remote, you can easily find video on youtube such as those:
-- Instructions for the DJI RC, that works also for RC2: https://youtu.be/dhpUh3fc1Z8?feature=shared
+NOTE: i am not going to explain how to disassemble the remote, you can easily find video on youtube such as this (this is a video for the RC but it works also for the RC2): https://youtu.be/dhpUh3fc1Z8

 # Tools needed (bare minimum)
 - A decent soldering iron with a thin tip and capable of reaching 370 celsius